 - You share an internet address with others.
 A VPN masks your internet address (I.P.) and replaces it with its own.
 That means if I get blocked from a service while using that address and you get it the next time, you're blocked, too.
 An otherwise excellent VPN company may end up being blocked at your favorite website, or your bank, or the IRS site you file your taxes through.
 This can also add extra scrutiny by law enforcement when you've done nothing wrong: The person using that address before you may have been doing something sketchy.

 So, should I or shouldn't I?

 While not everyone wants or needs to use a VPN if you do there's no reason not to use it with your phone.
-Most VPN companies have an easy to setup app you can install that gets you connected and has an easy way to turn things on and off.
-Some even have extras for things like bandwidth monitoring so you know how close you are to any data limits.
-And a properly configured VPN (we go back to those technical hurdles) should work for all data that moves in and out of your phone, whether you're on Wi-Fi or using your data connection.
+Most VPN companies have an easy to setup app that gets you connected and has an easy way to turn things on and off.
+Some even have extras like bandwidth monitoring so you know how close you are to any data limits.
+A properly configured VPN (we go back to those technical hurdles) should work for all data that moves in and out of your phone, whether you're on Wi-Fi or using your data connection.

 A VPN works with your web browser and every app on your phone.

 You will have a little bit of extra overhead, as an app that encrypts and decrypts the data and properly routes it through the VPN is running in the background, but the impact is minimal with a properly coded VPN app or a manual setup.
 You probably won't even notice a proper VPN app is running unless you look for it.
 Google itself uses a VPN for Google Fi users who connect to public Wi-Fi hotspots.
 You won't know anything extra is happening.